 - My Dash Wallet

 InstantSend functions by setting a flag on the transaction, causing deterministic selection of a quorum of 10 masternodes for each input spent in an InstantSend transaction.
 The masternodes examine the input, and if a majority determines it has at least six confirmations, they then accept the transaction.
 The input is then locked until the transaction has been confirmed in six mined blocks, at which point the output can be used as an input in another InstantSend transaction.
 This differs from inputs used in normal transactions, which can be spent after just one confirmation regardless of whether the Dash was received using InstantSend or not.
-A higher fee will be charged for InstantSend transactions, according to the fee schedule.
+A higher fee will be charged for InstantSend transactions with more than four inputs, according to the fee schedule.
 Note that the receiving wallet must also be aware of InstantSend in order to be able to immediately continue with the transaction or display an appropriate notification that the transaction should be considered locked.
 If the receiving wallet is not aware of InstantSend, it will simply appear as a normal transaction and you will need to wait for standard block confirmations.